-Due to their decline a number of reptiles were added to the national (UK BAP) list of priority species in 2007.
-These include Grass Snake and Common Lizard which are present in some numbers in Barnsley.
-There are records in Barnsley of Slow-worm and previous records of Adder, but not recent.
+Grass Snake and Common Lizard are present in some numbers in Barnsley.
+There are a few records of Slow Worm in Barnsley, and previous records of Adder, but not recent.

 Grass Snake and Common Lizard are local priority species due to their national status and because there are sites in Barnsley with good populations which deserve conservation management.